Grievance Policy

 Application of Policy

-Continuing & Professional Education (CaPE) is committed to conducting our programs in compliance with our policies and Code of Conduct.
-This Grievance Policy applies to CaPE program participants who believe they have been treated in a way that violates those policies.
+Arizona Online Continuing & Professional Studies is committed to conducting our programs in compliance with our policies and Code of Conduct.
+This Grievance Policy applies to Continuing & Professional Studies program participants who believe they have been treated in a way that violates those policies.

 Complaints Not Addressed Through the Grievance Process